AiOS · Playbooks

 From ad-hoc AI use to structured workflows

-Here’s what changes when a team adopts Playbooks.
+Here’s what changes when a team uses AiOS Playbooks to guide real work.

 • Ad-hoc prompts — everyone their own way